 Bharat Bandh: Sporadic incidents of violence noticed across Bengal

-Kolkata, Jan 08: Sporadic incidents of violence were reported from various parts of West Bengal on Wednesday during the 24 hours bandh called by the trade union activists backed by Left and Congress members against the Centre's "anti people" policies.
+Kolkata, Jan 08: Sporadic incidents of violence were reported from various parts of West Bengal on Wednesday during the 24 hours strike called by the trade union activists backed by Left and Congress members against the Centre's "anti-people" policies.
 A bus was vandalised in Cooch Behar, West Bengal this morning.

 According to PTI, the protesters who called the strike blocked rail and roads in several parts of the state affecting normal life.